mmaleki92/eye_iris_code/README.md

 # Iris Recognition System

+[The code still hae problems and need to be used with cautions]

 This is a simplified implementation of an iris recognition system, inspired by the techniques used to identify the "Afghan Girl" (Sharbat Gula) 18 years after her famous National Geographic photograph.

 ## How It Works